hazelcast/hazelcast-reference-manual/src/InstallingHazelcastEnterprise.md

-### Hazelcast Enterprise
+### Hazelcast IMDG Enterprise

-There are two Maven repositories defined for Hazelcast Enterprise:
+There are two Maven repositories defined for Hazelcast IMDG Enterprise:

 ```
 <repository>